al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 Can then be used to perdict future behaviour.
 Also to be used for optimization.

+### Statistical distributions

+a distribution is a way to summarize a dataset.

 ### Simulations

 This is a great way to test out models / hyphothesis / behaviour by generating random and (on purpose) biased data to test, evaluate formulas, algorithms, theories.